sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 ### 4.1 Future Items

 Items that are out of scope of this HLD will need to be taken up in the future.
 As part of the review, the following items were identified:
-* Infra - Hardware upgrades of Chassis components like firmware, BIOS etc. This will need to cover high level work-flow, responsibilities of control-card vs line-card in the upgrade process, supported commands etc.
+* Infra - Hardware upgrades of Chassis components like firmware, BIOS etc. This will need to cover high level work-flow, responsibilities of the Supervisor vs line-card in the upgrade process, supported commands etc.
 * Infra - Support for operational commands.
 As part of chassis will need support of reload and reboot commands.
 * Chassisd - Reboot with reason option.
 In module_base.py, reboot() API to be enhanced with reboot-cause.
 The level of reboot can also be taken as input – power reset, linux reboot, cpu module reset etc.
 * Chassisd - Get_change_event() notification handling to detect async card up/down events.